 The awards will be given to two graduating seniors who have demonstrated outstanding leadership promise in one of the three principal fields to which the Napiers dedicated themselves: global peace, social justice, and care of the Earth.
 Each of the five colleges will nominate up to three applicants, with the two finalists being chosen by a selection panel at Pilgrim Place.
 Additionally, each of the students nominated by the colleges will have the opportunity for a one-year mentoring relationship with Pilgrim Place residents having a significant vocational affinity with the nominee.

 For instructions on applying, visit the Napier Initiative website.
-Please submit a complete application in hard copy to Prof. Tomás Summers Sandoval at the Draper Center (Smith Campus Center 228) by Friday, October 17, 2012.
+Please submit a complete application in hard copy to Prof. Gilda Ochoa at the Draper Center by Monday, November 3, 2014.
 Letters of recommendation may be sent to the Draper Center under separate cover.

 Harry S. Truman Scholarship